 Please note: The Consultation Paper was updated on January 20, 2011 to correct a minor error in the fifth paragraph of the Background section.

-We also prepared a longer and more detailed Issue Brief for individuals who would like to comment on the more technical aspects involved in developing emission regulations for Canada's rail sector.
+The Issue Brief was also prepared during the preliminary consultations for those who would like to review the more technical aspects involved in developing emission regulations for Canada's rail sector.

 Locomotive Emissions Regulations